Case Studies

-One of Sense’s customers, a mid-size manufacturer in the midwest, has been producing HVAC components and machinery for more than 50 years.
-They run fabrication, stamping, tube bending, assembly, and warehousing continuously to support major equipment manufacturers (OEMs) across the country.
+One of Sense's customers, a mid-size manufacturer in the midwest, has been producing HVAC components and machinery for more than 50 years.
+They run fabrication, stamping, tube bending, assembly, and warehousing continuously to support major equipment manufacturers across the country.

 When they first installed Sense, they started with a three-device pilot to understand what real-time machine monitoring would look like on a busy production floor.
 A few weeks in, one of their fin-stamping presses failed.